 Either way, he was a firm supporter of independence by the summer of 1776.
 And his decision ended up being critical.
 The Pennsylvania vote was otherwise divided, but Morton cast the deciding vote that ensured Pennsylvania’s support of the cause.
 But for Morton, we might not have had unanimous support for our Declaration of Independence—some have even wondered if a negative vote from Pennsylvania would have doomed the Declaration to failure.

 Indeed, some people believe that Pennsylvania’s motto, the “Keystone State” can be traced back to Morton’s decisive vote.
 A “keystone” is defined as “a central stone at the summit of an arch, locking the whole together.”
 As a keystone is critical to holding an arch together, many believed that Pennsylvania was critical to holding the American colonies together at that moment in time.

 Unfortunately, Morton did not live long after he cast his important vote.
 Instead, he became very ill and passed away in April 1777.
-He never saw the American colonies earn their freedom.
+He’d put his life on the line for American independence, yet he never saw the American colonies earn their freedom.

 Primary Sources & Further Reading:

 Benson John Lossing, Biographical Sketches of the Signers of the Declaration of American Independence (1866)